Davidslv/davidslv.github.com/_posts/2025-11-08-vanilla-roguelike.markdown

 ---

 *Building your own roguelike?
 [Vanilla Roguelike](/books/vanilla-roguelike/) is the open-source codebase this grew from, and the book walks the whole journey — the ECS pattern, maze generation, event systems, and more.
+The same architecture change is walked step by step in [Chapter 8, The Architecture Problem](/books/vanilla-roguelike/08-architecture-problem/) and [Chapter 9, Introduction to ECS](/books/vanilla-roguelike/09-intro-ecs/).
+The five-year arc is in [Chapter 22, Your Roguelike Journey](/books/vanilla-roguelike/22-journey/).
 [Read it free on the web](/books/vanilla-roguelike/), or get the paperback ([Amazon US](https://www.amazon.com/dp/B0G1SGN181) · [Amazon UK](https://www.amazon.co.uk/dp/B0G1SGN181) · [IngramSpark](https://shop.ingramspark.com/b/084?params=YvsSxC2CpPMq7ScV1fsmNManFt9uhNouQ3BjXqz4aBO)).*